nanxintin/drl-research/one-step-Q/README.md

 ## Usage
 ###Training
-To kick off training, run:

 ```
 python one-step-Q.py --experiment spaceInvaders --game "SpaceInvaders-v0" --num_concurrent 8
 ```

 ###Visualizing training with tensorboard
-We collect episode reward stats and max q values that can be vizualized with tensorboard by running the following:

 ```
 tensorboard --logdir ./model/summaries/spaceInvaders
 ```